-Required Element 1.2 Narrative to Support Achievement Appendix Evidence Onsite Evidence All Programs: The program must be integrated within the administrative structure of the sponsoring organization, show this structure, such as in an organizational chart, and indicate where the program will be housed.
+Required Element 1.2 tive to Support Achievement Appendix Evider nce Onsite Evidence All Programs: The program must be integrated within the administrative structure of the sponsoring organization, show this structure, such as in an organizational chart, and indicate where the program will be housed.
 In a partnership, organizational charts must clearly show the relationship of the graduate degree program to other programs/services offered by the sponsoring organizations and the relationship among the sponsoring organizations.
-All Programs: Describe the administrative structure of the institution/organization and where the program is housed.
-[Partnership only] Describe the program partnership and the relationship of each member to the program partnership (refer to organization chart).
-All Programs: • A copy of the organization chart that shows the location of the program within the institution (entire structure to the "top" of the organization, e.g., up to the university president or hospital CEO) and its relationship to other programs within the department • It is not necessary that the chart be an "official" chart from the organization as long as the location of the program and other programs within the department are evident.
-More than one chart may be needed that shows where the program fits within college/school/department and the institution, as applicable. • All programs within the department, including that of the accredited program, must be identified by name in the chart.
-Partnership: • An organization chart showing the relationship An organization chart showing the relationship of each member of the partnership to the program
+All Programs: • A copy of the organization char by J Describe the program partnership and bip of each member to the program refer to organization chart). • A copy of the organization char bip of each member to the program refer to organization chart). • It is not necessary than "official" chart from tar as long as the location and other programs within the one chart may be need where the program situition, as applica • All Programs: • A copy of the organization char location of the program within (entire structure to the "top" of the organization, e.g., up to the president or hospital CEO) and to other programs within the of as long as the location and other programs of department are evided one chart may be need where the program swithin tincluding that of the approgram, must be ided in the chart. n the institution of ne university d its relationship department at the chart be an the organization n of the program within the ent.
+More than eded that shows its within "tment and the able. he department, accredited Partne